An overview of crime statistics for the US

 Claimed Pre-2022 National Election Decreases in Violent Crime From The FBI

-Yes, violent crime decreased by a marginal amount in 2022 but most of the FBI crime categories increased, not decreased.
+Violent crime decreased by a marginal amount in 2022 but most of the FBI crime categories increased, not decreased.
+The media only reported a slight overall decrease.

 Claimed Pre-2022 National Election Decreases in Violent Crime From The National Crime Victimization Survey